betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Choose Safer Alternatives

 Planters can get injured when they don't adapt motos to the specific situation.
-Put(Plant) gives many options to adapt motos for any situation.
+PutPlant gives many options to adapt motos for any situation.

 Some Planters only know how to [HandClose](/reference/Moto/HandMoto/HandClose) one way, but there are many different ways.
 Even slightly varying a motos can reduce repetitive strain injuries.